0ut5ider/DM-Player/memory-bank/activeContext.md

 ## Current Work Focus

+### Cross-Project Progress Bar and Timeline Fix Complete ✅
+**Status**: Completed (29/06/2025, 4:03 PM)
+**Task**: Fix progress bar and cue timeline updating when viewing different projects while audio plays from another

+Successfully implemented a comprehensive fix to prevent progress bar and cue timeline pollution when navigating between projects with active audio playback.

+**Problem**:
+- When audio was playing from Project A and user navigated to Project B, the progress bar and cue timeline in Project B would show progress from Project A's audio
+- This created confusing visual feedback where users saw misleading progress information
+- Cue timeline showed dynamic progress that didn't match the current project's cue points

+**Solution**: Implemented strict project context isolation with the following improvements:
+- **Progress Bar Isolation**: Progress bar only updates when viewing the project that's currently playing audio
+- **Cue Timeline Separation**: Static cue points always shown for current project, but dynamic progress only shown for playing project
+- **Context-Aware Updates**: Enhanced logic to distinguish between static display and dynamic progress updates
+- **Cross-Project UI Protection**: Prevents UI pollution when viewing different projects than the one playing audio

+**Technical Implementation**:
+- Modified `updateProgress()` to only update UI when viewing the playing project or in browse view
+- Enhanced `updateCueTimeline()` to separate static cue point display from dynamic progress indication
+- Added stricter project context validation before updating progress-related UI elements
+- Improved `isViewingPlayingProject()` logic for better context awareness
+- Ensured timeline shows cue points always but progress only for correct project context

+### Mini-Player Cross-Project Navigation Fix Complete ✅
+**Status**: Completed (29/06/2025, 3:51 PM)
+**Task**: Fix mini-player behavior when navigating between different projects while audio is playing

+Successfully implemented a comprehensive fix for mini-player visibility and audio control conflicts when navigating between different projects.

+**Problem**:
+- Mini-player would disappear when navigating to a different project while audio was playing from another project
+- Play/Stop buttons on different projects would interfere with each other's audio streams
+- Users lost control of audio when viewing projects different from the one playing audio

+**Solution**: Implemented smart project context management with the following improvements:
+- **Smart Mini-Player Visibility**: Mini-player now stays visible when viewing different projects while audio plays from another
+- **Context-Aware Audio Controls**: Play/Stop buttons behave differently based on whether you're viewing the playing project or a different one
+- **Project Context Tracking**: Added comprehensive state management for playing vs viewing project contexts
+- **Cross-Project Audio Management**: Prevents audio conflicts and provides clear control over which project's audio is active

+**Technical Implementation**:
+- Modified `routeToProject()` to only hide mini-player when returning to currently playing project
+- Enhanced `playAudio()` to detect and handle cross-project scenarios
+- Updated `stopAudio()` to properly clear playing project context
+- Added helper functions: `setPlayingProjectContext()`, `clearPlayingProjectContext()`, `isViewingPlayingProject()`
+- Improved `returnToProject()` to use correct project data for navigation

+### Cue Points Timeline Display Fix Complete ✅
+**Status**: Completed (29/06/2025, 3:22 PM)
+**Task**: Fix cue points not displaying on the cue-timeline for both old and new projects

+Successfully identified and fixed the root cause of cue points not displaying on the timeline.
+The issue was in the `updateCueTimeline()` function which had overly restrictive conditions that prevented cue points from showing in most scenarios.

+**Problem**: The function only displayed cue points when both `shouldShowAudioControls()` AND `isViewingPlayingProject()` were true, which meant:
+- New projects (no audio playing) never showed cue points
+- Old projects (when not currently playing) never showed cue points
+- Only projects currently playing audio would show their cue points

+**Solution**: Modified the logic to always show cue points when viewing a project detail page, regardless of playback state.
+The timeline now shows:
+- Cue points whenever viewing any project (old or new)
+- Progress indicator only when that specific project is playing
+- Proper drag-and-drop functionality for project owners
+- Correct visual representation of all cue points

+### URL Routing Implementation Complete ✅
+**Status**: Completed (29/06/2025, 1:10 PM)
+**Task**: Add URL routing and page identification to DM-Player

+Successfully implemented comprehensive URL routing system with proper page identification.
+Each page now has its own URL and the application supports browser back/forward navigation.
+Added clear page identification comments to make it easier to reference specific pages for future changes.

 ### Memory Bank Update Complete ✅
 **Status**: Completed (29/06/2025, 12:53 PM)
 **Task**: Comprehensive memory bank review and update